-Meiji University has an Employment and Career Development Support Division, which provides assistance in career formation starting from early in your university studies.
-Based on the Employment Security Act (Article 33.2), it also provides help in finding employment through Employment and Career Development Support Offices on each campus.
+Meiji University has an Employment and Career Development Support Division, which assists in career formation early in your university studies.
+Based on the Employment Security Act (Article 33.2), the Division also provides help in finding employment through Employment and Career Development Support Offices on each campus.

-The goal of the Employment and Career Development Support Division is to provide support services such that students will be able to select a career path well matched to their hopes, abilities, and personalities.
+The Employment and Career Development Support Division aims to provide support services so students can select a career path that matches their hopes, abilities, and personalities.